paladin-t/b8/docs/manual.md

 ### Database

+BASIC8 uses [SQLite](http://sqlite.org/docs.html) as storage engine.
+See its documentation for the [SQL syntax](http://sqlite.org/lang.html).

 * `DATABASE()`: creates a database object
 * `Db.OPEN(path)`: opens a database file
 	* `path`: uses the container directory (parent of "content") of a cartridge as lookup root